localgod/Vigu/README.md

 Installing
 ----------

-  * Clone vigu from git, i.e. `git clone http://github.com/Ibmurai/vigu.git vigu`
+  * Clone vigu from git, i.e. `git clone http://github.com/localgod/Vigu.git Vigu`
   * Run `install.php` from command line.
   * Copy `vigu.ini.dist` to `vigu.ini` and edit it.
   * Make a vhost, to point at the root of vigu or the `web/` folder, or however you choose to serve the site.